andrewpountain/Candida-species/candida/prepare_LFC_estimates.md

 ### Getting fold changes for *C. albicans*

-I’m going to start with *Candida albicans* to show the full workflow and because it’s done slightly different from the others due to the SC5314 reference having a diploid genome.
+I’m going to start with *Candida mealbicans* to show the full workflow and because it’s done slightly different from the others due to the SC5314 reference having a diploid genome.